anikethate7/NyayGuru-API-main/README.md

-# NyayGuru API - Production Grade Legal Chatbot
+# Lawzo API - Production Grade Legal Chatbot

-NyayGuru API (also known as LawGPT) is a legal AI chatbot that provides information about various legal topics in multiple languages.
+Lawzo API (also known as LawGPT) is a legal AI chatbot that provides information about various legal topics in multiple languages.
 This project uses a Retrieval-Augmented Generation (RAG) architecture to deliver accurate and contextually relevant legal information.

 ## Features